-Final Cut Pro X version 10.1 offers some powerful workflows with RED RAW files that both simplify and speed up post-production.
+Final Cut Pro offers powerful workflows with RED RAW files that both simplify and speed up post-production.
 You can choose to work with the original files or transcode in the background while editing in the foreground.
 And using Apple ProRes for editing and R3D RAW files for color grading enables a highly flexible workflow optimized for speed, quality, and creative control.
-This process also takes advantage of the metadata and XML capabilities of Final Cut Pro X, which have been designed for the future of file-based production.
-By using this document as a template for working with RED and Final Cut Pro X, editors and post-production facilities can further customize the process to suit their unique needs.
+This process also takes advantage of the metadata and XML capabilities of Final Cut Pro, which have been designed for the future of file-based production.
+By using this document as a template for working with RED and Final Cut Pro, editors and post-production facilities can further customize the process to suit their unique needs.

-Copyright © 2013 Apple Inc. All rights reserved.

-Apple, the Apple logo, Final Cut, Final Cut Pro, QuickTime, and Xsan are trademarks of Apple Inc., registered in the U.S. and other countries.
-R3D, RED, REDCINE, REDCINE-X, REDCINE-X PRO, REDCODE, and RED ROCKET are trademarks or registered trademarks of Red.com, Inc. in the United States and other countries.
+Copyright © 2020 Apple Inc. All rights reserved.
+Apple, the Apple logo, Final Cut, Final Cut Pro, Mac, QuickTime, and Xsan are trademarks of Apple Inc., registered in the U.S. and other countries.
+R3D, RED, REDCINE, REDCINE-X, REDCINE-X PRO, and REDCODE are trademarks or registered trademarks of Red.com, Inc. in the United States and other countries.
 The YouTube logo is a trademark of Google Inc. Other product and company names mentioned herein may be trademarks of their respective companies.
 Mention of third-party products is for informational purposes only and constitutes neither an endorsement nor a recommendation.
 Apple assumes no responsibility with regard to the performance or use of these products.
 Product specifications are subject to change without notice.
-019-2600-A
+028-00330-A